johndovern/reverse-gitignore/README.md

 **when using the -d flag it is neccessary to use the -t flag.**
 ##### -t
-the -t flag is like -d but it want's the path to the working tree `--work-tree=$HOME` it is up to you to know the working tree that goes with the git dir. by default the git dir and working tree are set to $HOME/.cfg and $HOME respectively. that is because i use this primarily to maintain my dotfiles which i set up following [this](https://www.atlassian.com/git/tutorials/dotfiles) guide.
+the -t flag is like -d but it want's the path to the working tree `--work-tree=$HOME`. it is up to you to know the working tree that goes with the git dir. by default the git dir and working tree are set to $HOME/.cfg and $HOME respectively. that is because i use this primarily to maintain my dotfiles which i set up following [this](https://www.atlassian.com/git/tutorials/dotfiles) guide.